rkonovalov/jfilter/README.md

     * Changed artifactId of project from json-ignore to jfilter

 ## Version 1.0.15
-    * Added ability to use default Spring MessageConverters MappingJackson2HttpMessageConverter and MappingJackson2XmlHttpMessageConverter instead of FilterConverter
+    * Added ability of using default Spring MessageConverters MappingJackson2HttpMessageConverter and MappingJackson2XmlHttpMessageConverter instead of FilterConverter
     * Added FilterXmlMapper and FilterObjectMapper for overriding default ObjectMapper and XmlMapper when using default Spring MessageConverters
     * Changed generic type from Serializable to Object in FilterConverter